kedro-org/kedro/docs/source/integrations/mlflow.md

 ...
 ```

-And if you open your Tracking Server UI you will observe a result similar to this:
+If you open your tracking server UI you will observe a result like this:

 ```{image} ../meta/images/simple-mlflow-tracking1.png
 :alt: Simple MLflow tracking